zulip/zulip/docs/production/mobile-push-notifications.md

   from Apple's developer console.
 Set `APNS_SANDBOX=False` and `APNS_CERT_FILE` to be the path of your APNS certificate file in `/etc/zulip/settings.py`.
+* A key APNS_TOPIC is provided in `settings.py` where you can put your bundle identifier and use that key                       in `push_notifications.py` to start sending push notifications directly from your server.
 * Restart the Zulip server.

 [apple-docs]: https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html